 So this morning I watched a few scenes from Dodgeball and then somehow ended up reading a piece by The Transformed Wife, where she describes her husband’s former struggle: it was her attempts to control him.
-(My own story, is at the end of this.)
+(My own story is at the end of this post.)

 *** PLEASE read this blog post as an attack on an ideology as opposed to ad hominem.
 It is not my heart to be against individuals; I truly hurt for this woman. ***

 Rather than find a middle ground of respectful conversation, Lori Alexander fixed the problem by going to the opposite extreme of shutting herself down in her marriage, in her best attempt to make peace.
 By “shutting herself down” I don’t mean refusing to cook or clean or take care of the kids or write her blog, but rather her voice in advocating for herself and her ideas, in that relationship.